sean-smith/swsmith.cc/content/posts/slurm-login-aws-parallelcluster.md

 tags: [ec2, aws parallelcluster, hpc, aws, slurm]
 ---

+**Update:** This has been written up on the ParallelCluster Wiki: [ParallelCluster: Launching a Login Node](https://github.com/aws/aws-parallelcluster/wiki/ParallelCluster:-Launching-a-Login-Node)

 ![Architecture Diagram](/img/slurm-login/architecture.png)

 To seperate the Slurm Scheduler instance from the login node, you can launch a seperate instance and connect it to the cluster.
 This ensures seperating between what the users might do on the login node and the vital scheduler process.